dockpack/base_java8/README.md

 Requirements
 ------------

 Centos 6 or 7.
 Ubuntu Xenial or Bionic.
+Windows.

 Role Variables